anonymousdouble/KodStand/data/rule/eslint/normal/multiline-comment-style.md

 # multiline-comment-style
 ## Overview

 Enforce a particular style for multiline comments

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 Many style guides require a particular style for comments that span multiple lines.
 For example, some style guides prefer the use of a single block comment for multiline comments, whereas other style guides prefer consecutive line comments.

 ## Rule Details

 This rule aims to enforce a particular style for multiline comments.

 ### Options

 This rule has a string option, which can have one of the following values:

-`"starred-block"` (default): Disallows consecutive line comments in favor of block comments.
+- `"starred-block"` (default): Disallows consecutive line comments in favor of block comments.
 Additionally, requires block comments to have an aligned `*` character before each line.

-`"bare-block"`: Disallows consecutive line comments in favor of block comments, and disallows block comments from having a `"*"` character before each line.
+- `"bare-block"`: Disallows consecutive line comments in favor of block comments, and disallows block comments from having a `"*"` character before each line.
 This option ignores JSDoc comments.

-`"separate-lines"`: Disallows block comments in favor of consecutive line comments.
+- `"separate-lines"`: Disallows block comments in favor of consecutive line comments.
 By default, this option ignores JSDoc comments.
 To also apply this rule to JSDoc comments, set the `checkJSDoc` option to `true`.

 The rule always ignores directive comments such as `/* eslint-disable */`.

 Examples of incorrect code for this rule with the default `"starred-block"` option: